gambitproject/gambit/doc/pyapi.rst

       Returns the player object associated with this information set.

+.. py:class:: Action

+   An action associated with an information set.

+   .. py:attribute:: label

+      A text label used to identify the action.

+   .. py:attribute:: prob

+      A settable property that represents the probability associated with the action.
+It can be a value stored as an int, decimal.Decimal, or Fraction.fraction.

 .. py:class:: Players

    A collection object representing the players in a game.